jacksj12/SSV7-2915U-Clone/README.md

 ## Versions
 I might write something about this >.<
 ## Why PROS
 I decided mid-way through SSV6, that VEXCode, while completely applicable wasn't the best choice available.
 Actually, I had been meaning to migrate to PROS earlier due to the extensive "documentation" the PROS team have graciously made for us.
 But due to my laptop being actually terrible I never used it because I thought the only way to use PROS was via the VSCode extension which really never worked.
-But once I got the CLI up and running, it was relatively smooth Saling.
+But once I got the CLI up and running, it was relatively smooth sailing.

 ## My Workflow
 I mainly operate between two machines, my desktop computer which I can open up an RDP pretty much anytime (but for whatever reason exception events 🙃).
 But majority of the work would be done through my Lenovo Ideapad-330s 15-AST, which was holding on for literally dear life.
 On this machine I would daily drive both Windows 10, and Fedora 37.
 Which meant I was constantly switching between the two.
 This meant I needed some sort of system which would make it easy to transfer contents between each other.